 A Florida Highway Patrol spokesperson said that “First responders look for flashers to see if someone needs help.”
 Other officials say that using hazard lights while driving can reduce visibility and mislead other drivers on the road into thinking a car is stopped or stalled.
 Floridians who’ve shared the road with a vehicle using its flashers say that they make it difficult to see whether a motorist is tapping the brakes or using a turn signal.
 This type of uncertainty and confusion can lead to an increased risk of motor vehicle accidents on the roads.

 What Should You Do Instead?

 It’s pretty simple, really.
 If the rain is hard enough that you feel the “uncontrollable impulse” to flare up those flashers, pull over.
 Lawfully, and carefully, pull over in a parking lot, plaza or somewhere safe on the side of the road until conditions improve.
 Otherwise, you are creating a hazard for yourself and for other drivers on the road.

-If someone has incorrectly used their hazard lights and caused a collision, they may be liable to an injured party for any resulting damages, including medical bills, lost wages, property damage and more.
-If you or a loved one were injured in a car accident in poor weather conditions, you may be able to take legal action.
-To learn more about your options, Call TRIPP LAW FIRM – Personal Injury Law at (407)850-8680 in Orange/Osceola/Seminole County, (863)666-0380 in Polk County, and (727)398-2900 in Pinellas/Pasco County, for an immediate, confidential and FREE Case Evaluation.
-There is NO Fee and NO Costs if we do not obtain a Recovery for YOU!
+Did improper hazard light usage cause a collision?
+Injured in a car accident in poor weather conditions?
+Then call TRIPP LAW FIRM – Personal Injury Law at (407)850-8680 in Orange/Osceola/Seminole County, (863)666-0380 in Polk County, and (727)398-2900 in Pinellas/Pasco County, for an immediate, confidential and FREE Case Evaluation.
+Indeed, there is NO Fee and NO Costs if we do not obtain a Recovery for YOU!